Updated: Mar 14

 In this image Sheikh Mujibur Rahman (second from the right), along with a group of recently elected MPs of the provisional Government of Bangladesh, is seen to be praying for the Bengalee martyrs who died in a clash with the West Pakistani military force.
 The photograph was taken in February, 1971 at Dhaka Engineers’ Institute.
 In the photograph, a few handwritten posters can be seen, bearing political slogans such as: ‘adhinata ar noy, chai swadhinata’ (No more dependency, we want independence) and ‘Joy Bangla’ (Hail Bengal), which became the most uttered catchphrase during the Liberation War.

-In March 1971 Bangla Charu o Karu Shilpi Sangram Parishad (Bengali Artists’ and Craftspeople’s Union), a collective of Bangladeshi fine artists who took active part in the Liberation Movement, organised a rally in protest of the postponement of the National Assembly Meeting by President Yahya Khan.
+In March 1971, Bangla Charu o Karu Shilpi Sangram Parishad (Bengali Artists’ and Craftspeople’s Union), a collective of Bangladeshi fine artists who took active part in the Liberation Movement organized a rally in protest of the postponement of the National Assembly Meeting by President Yahya Khan.
 The artists under the leadership of Zainul Abedin walked the streets of Dacca under the banner of their collective, holding hand-drawn posters, cartoons, caricatures, etc. The four Bangla syllables ‘swa’, ‘dhee’, ‘na’, ‘ta’, written in large bold font on the posters and carried by the women in front, create the word ‘swadhinata’ (independence).

 The East Pakistan Student League also made considerable benefaction.
 The following poster was made by the League demanding unconditional independence.
 They urged the people of the land to take violent means if necessary and earn liberation for themselves and for their beautiful rich motherland.
 The poster reads, ‘Bangali ra astra dhoro, shyamal Bangla mukta koro’ (Bengalis, take charge of weapons and free the green Bengal).